 Find out about events organised by the Former Players Association by visiting their website.

 Not yet ready to join STAR as a full member?

-Not to worry, you can still join us as an E subscriber by signing up to receive our occasional E-Star Newsletter and keep up to date with our events and news for Reading supporters.
+Not to worry, you can still subscribe below to receive our occasional Star Bulletin newsletter for non-members by email and keep up to date with our events and news.

 We don't share your email with any one else, simply add it below and we ask you to verify it from the email we will send you.
 We look forward to welcoming you to our virtual STAR community!